-- Select the whole model (Ctrl and A keys together) and drag and drop the loading attribute Gravity vertical from the Selected features. - Ensure that the Assign to lines and Single loadcase options are selected and the loading is applied to Analysis 1 and Loadcase 1.
+- Select the whole model (Ctrl and A keys together) and drag and drop the loading attribute Gravity vertical from the Treeview onto the selected features. - Ensure that the Assign to lines and Single loadcase options are selected and the loading is applied to Analysis 1 and Loadcase 1.
 Click the OK button and the loading on the frame will be displayed.